How to install a new above ground pool skimmer

 How is your skimmer looking this year?
 As you head on out to the backyard this spring, you may be surprised at what you find.

-Skimmers can easily crack or break even over the mildest of winters.
+Skimmers can crack even in the mildest of winters.
 Or, if you are planning on a new liner you may want a nice new skimmer box to go along with it.

 Skimmer replacement is easy – you just need to know what type you have.
 Most skimmers have a manufacturer name and model number molded on them.
 Once you have that information, you can search for it at intheswim or call one of our friendly representatives to help identify your above ground skimmer, and place the order for you.